vygr/ChrysaLisp/docs/COMMS.md

 ### Example

-This is the network monitoring application child process `apps/netmon/child.vp`.
-This process is launched onto each CPU node by use of an `(open-farm)` call.
+This is a network monitoring application child process `apps/netmon/child.vp`.
 The child process simply waits for a command message from the parent and either exits or returns a message containing task and memory usage information.

 `'sys_mail :mymail` is just a convenience function to read mail from the current tasks main mailbox.